 THE CHA LAB

 We take systems biologic approaches to integrate single cell gene expression, chromatin dynamics, and classical physiologic assays to assess the transcriptional, spatial, and functional changes differentially incurred by this mutation in a robust mouse model, in cell culture systems, and in genetically modified organoids (pseudoislets) derived from primary human donors.
-Evaluating how this mutation disrupts the metabolic landscape to produce sweeping sex differences will uncover novel directives and fill critical gaps in our understanding of how biologic sex influences metabolism in our ongoing efforts towards precision medicine.
+Evaluating how this mutation disrupts the metabolic landscape differentially will uncover novel directives and fill critical gaps in our ongoing efforts towards precision medicine.

 Our lab is located in beautiful Nashville, Tennessee on the Vanderbilt Main Campus (Medical Research Building 4, MRB-IV)